Liquid-Rocket-Project/AV-WaterFlow-GUI/README.md

 # AV-WaterFlow-GUI
-Waterflow GUI to aid in streamlining testing procedures.
+Waterflow GUI with basic serial terminal functions to aid in streamlining testing procedures.

 ## Dependencies and Running
 - Make sure you have Python installed.